n8sh/phobos-next/benchmarks/gc-benchmark/README.md

 implementation be significantly simpler to express in code especially when D's design by introspection via `static foreach` plus `mixin` to realize different pool types.
-This will likely lead to faster execution for some parts of the collect phase but remains to be proven via benchmarks.
+This will likely lead to faster execution for some parts of the collect phase for some pool types but remains to be proven via benchmarks.

 Segregation happens on all combinations of